Mickelson Trail by Bicycle

 Road Bicycles...the ones with skinny tires....were NOT made for Rails To Trail Systems.
 Bicycles with Mountain Bicycle Tires were.

 In the Winter?
-Deron and I LOVE to ride my Fatty on the Mickelson Trail....especially after someone has laid a path/trail/groomed it for me.
-I found that riding it on the gravel/chat, was too much rubber, making it harder to pedal than a Mountain Bicycle. (sometimes I like to ride it for the extra work out!)
+Deron and I LOVE to ride our Fatty/Fatties/Fat Bikes (4" and 5" tires) out on the Mickelson Trail....especially after someone has laid a path/trail/groomed it for me.
+I found that riding the Fattys on the gravel/chat, was too much rubber, making it harder to pedal than a Mountain Bicycle. (sometimes I like to ride it there though for the extra work out!)

 The Right Tool For The Job.
 The Right Bicycle For The Trails You Are Riding.
 It matters....unless....